Time Management Course

 Seeing Time Differently

-In this section of the day, we'll give delegates a chance to consider just how real their beliefs about their time management dilemmas are.
+In this section, we'll give you the chance to consider just how real your beliefs about your time management dilemmas are.

 The "V" of Well-being

-We'll look at a number of time management tools and techniques for planning tasks and scheduling events so that relationships between different tasks are recognised and delegates understand how delay in one area, affects others - the critical path.
+We'll look at a number of tools and techniques for planning tasks and scheduling events so that the relationships between different tasks are recognised.

 We'll also explore the merits of planning both forwards and backwards.